-FWU Life Austria's counterparty default risk is based on the following counterparties, i.e. the reinsurer (reinsurance of biometric risks, reinsurance regarding the cession of the acquisition cost premiums in order to cover the cash requirements and reinsurance of internal capital guarantee), banks (operational accounts, cover fund accounts, securities accounts), sales partners (recipients of refundable commissions) and affiliated companies (reimbursement of expenses).
+FWU Life Austria's counterparty default risk is based on the following counterparties, i.e. the reinsurer (reinsurance of biometric risks, reinsurance regarding the cession of the acquisition cost premiums in order to cover the cash requirements and reinsurance of internal capital guarantee) and banks (operational accounts, cover fund accounts, securities accounts), sales partners (recipients of refundable commissions).